briansgithub/music_visualizer/README.md

 |minor 2nd	    |   16  |15	    |240    |
 |tritone	    |   45	|32	    |1440   |

-camelCase is used for all identifiers except when Hungarian variable naming notation is used to indicate variable type.
-Hungarian notation is used with snake case separating [type]_[identifier].
+Snake_case is used only when Hungarian Notation is used to indicate variable type in the form [type]_[identifier].